ofelipesilva/ofelipesilva/README.md

 ## 👋 Hello!
 Welcome to my Github profile.
 ### My name is João Felipe!
+- 📚 Mathematics Undergraduate @ UFPE.

+- 🌱 Learning TDD and advanced Django.

+- 🤯 Going through LeetCode.

+- 🔍 Looking for some Django projects to work on.

+- 🔮 kubernetes is next, also reviewing JavaScript.

+- 📫 How to reach me: you can email me @ silva.jfelipe@hotmail.com

+- ⚡ Fun fact: my goal is to one day be a math/developing teacher.
 <!--
 **ofelipesilva/ofelipesilva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.